-In :.VIanchester the school grew very quickly.
-Our life was very similar to our life in .Europe.
-It seemed that the same ideas that were new and revolutionary there were also new and revolutionary here. ~Iy oldest daughter and her husbanrl, both graduates of our school, joined us in the first year of the school in America.
-They left us in the second year as they were offererl a small nursery school in Detroit by Dr. Editha Sterba.
+In Manchester the school grew very quickly.
+Our life was very similar to our life in Europe.
+It seemed that the same ideas that were new and revolutionary there were also new and revolutionary here.
+My oldest daughter and her husband, both graduates of our school, joined us in the first year of the school in America.
+They left us in the second year as they were offered a small nursery school in Detroit by Dr. Editha Sterba.
 This was the first daughter school of our school.
-In the years that follo\ved they became extremely successful and the small nursery school grew into the Roeper City and Country School, which is now a famous school for gifted children and has 650 students.
+In the years that followed they became extremely successful and the small nursery school for gifted children and has 650 Students.

 We also grew very quickly.
 The war broke out and our son had to go into the Army.
 He had been one of the first graduates of the school in this country and a student at Swarthmore at this time.
-He was in the American I ntdligence.
+He was in the American Intelligence.

 In 1945 Heinz came back from the war and we met in Boston.
-He had gone through many terrible experiences and some excit ing ones.
-One of them m,ight be of interest because it shows how much the school had influenced the students.
-One of Heinz's jobs after the war was to screen German officers to find out how guilty the}' were of the Nazi atrocities.
-He met a young Count von llernstorff.
-Two of the

-Bernstorffs' sons had been graduates of the school in Gennany and one of them was now a Captain.
+He had gone through many terrible experiences and some exciting ones.
+One of them might be of interest because it shows how much the school had influenced the students.
+One of Heinz's jobs after the war was to screen German officers to find out how guilty they were of Nazi atrocities.
+He met a young Count Von Bernstorff.
+Two of the Bernstorff's sons had been graduates of the school in Germany and one of them was now a Captain.
 The officer that Heinz met was a cousin of theirs.
-He asked Heinz, hearing that his name was Bondy, whether he wa~ Max and Gertrud Bondy's son.
-Then he told him that he had a message for Heinz from 11 is. cousin Bechtold, with whom he was in Stalingrad.
-Be<.'.htold said that he wished Max would know that he never became a Nazi and that he had tried to influence his troops in his ideas and told them what he had learned in Marienau.
+He asked Heinz, hearing that his name was Bondy, whether he was Max and Gertrud Bondy's son.
+Then he told him that he had a message for Heinz from his cousin Bechtold, with whom he was in Stalingrad.
+Bechtold said that he wished Max would know that he never became a Nazi and that he had tried to influence his troops in his ideas and told them what he had learned in Marienau.
 It was wonderful that this message actually reached us.
 Bechtold was killed in Stalingrad shortly after this talk with his cousin.

-In 1944 the buildings in Manchester became too small for the growing school and we had to move ag.aia.
-Ve bought property in Lenox from a New York banker, Mr. Winthrop, and the school has been here since then.
-In 1951 my husband died and my son, Heinz, became Headmaster of the school.
+In 1944 the buildings in Manchester became too small for the growing school and we had to move again.
+We bought property in Lenox from a New York banker, Mr. Winthrop, and the school has been here since then.
+In 1951 my husband died and my son, Heinz, became headmaster of the school.
 From the beginning he and I worked very well together.
-Heinz had been Assistant Headmaster in the last year before :\lax died and had no difficulties in taking over the school.
+Heinz had been Assistant Headmaster in the last year before Max died and had no difficulties in taking over the school.
 He soon was able to do a wonderful job.
 Heinz's personality is very different from my husband's, but they worked for the same goals and their educational ideas were very much the same.
 They both gave their full personality to the school and the education of the children.
-The fight against hypocrisy, against thoughtlessness and inner laziness, for learning to listen, to communicate and to help each other to be sincere to oneself and others, to learn to trust oneself and others, is still a big part of our aims.
+The fight against hypocrisy, against thoughtlessness and inner laziness, for learning to listen, to communicate and to help each other to be sincere to one's self and others, to learn to trust oneself and others, is still a big part of our aims.
 In 1965 Jan Wiener came from Czechoslovakia with his family and joined our staff.
 He has contributed very much to our life here and the intellectual development of the students.